 As a Wayne State undergraduate student, you will develop and deploy practical experiences to your course studies by participating in faculty research, independent undergraduate research, internship opportunities, campus lectures, seminars and visits to research field sites in the Detroit metro area.

-For qualified students who wish to complete a thesis and embark on a challenging course of study, we offer departmental honors in addition to the Wayne State Undergraduate Honors Program, and an opportunity to earn your master's and bachelor's degree simultaneously with the Accelerated Graduate Enrollment (AGRADE) program.
+For qualified students who wish to complete a thesis and embark on a challenging course of study, we offer departmental honors in addition to the university honors program and an opportunity to earn your master's and bachelor's simultaneously with the Accelerated Graduate Enrollment (AGRADE) program.